-wogma rating: The keen should rent; else TV/online (?) - Cinephiles, though, could venture to theatres for this one.
+wogma rating: Watch some time, some day, but for sure (?) - Cinephiles, though, could venture to theatres for this one.

 Sharyat is a film whose strongest point is its technique.
 Rarely does one see a Marathi film where pains have been taken to make sure that the film looks good.
 With the backdrop of bullock cart races in rural Maharashtra, Sharyat has a nice, rustic feel to it, some strong characters and most importantly, some impressive production, considering it is a Marathi film.
 However, the mediocre screenplay pulls the film in the opposite direction.
 The weak script notwithstanding, Sharyat is a film that you won’t regret watching, primarily because of its look and feel, its interesting premise and the character of the protagonist, played by Sachin Pilgaonkar.Read more